PetrosiliusPatter/use-worker-timer/README.md

   logic.\
   If you omit the `estimationUpdateInterval`, the estimated progress will be the same as in playState.
+- `lagLog` is an array of numbers, that represent the inaccuracy of the timer.
+It will be filled with the inaccuracy per checkpoint, in ms, whenever a checkpoint is reached.
 - `play`, `pause`, `stop`, `setLooping` and `setPlaybackProgress` are functions that control the playback.
-They are self explanatory.
+Self explanatory.

 Take a look at the full [example](www.todo.com) ([source](example/src/app/page.tsx)).